 Introduction/Purpose: Each year approximately 30-40% of people over the age of 65 fall.
 Approximately one half of these falls result in an injury with the estimated annual direct medical costs of $30 billion.
 Pain, mobility issues, neuropathy and post- operative weight bearing limitations make foot and ankle patients particularly vulnerable to falls.
 Current approaches to determine at risk patients are cumbersome and time consuming requiring performance testing and “hands on” clinical assessment.
 The efficiency of obtaining PRO, such as PROMIS, in the clinical arena has been well documented.
 The purpose of this study is determine if patient reported outcomes (PROMIS) can identify orthopaedic and specifically foot and ankle patients at risk to fall.

 Baumhauer, Judith; Teitel, Jack; McIyntyre, Allison; Mitten, David; and Houck, Jeff, "Identifying Foot and Ankle Patients at Risk to Fall Based on Patient Reported Outcomes Assessments" (2018).
-Faculty Publications - School of Physical Therapy.
+Faculty Publications - College of Physical Therapy.
 116.